stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 away on the high ground.
 They were glad of the path, for they could not have gone the front way, by that well.
 It was bad enough passing the glowing barn and sheds, and those shining orchard trees with their gnarled, fiendish contours; but thank heaven the branches did their worst twisting high up.
-The moon went under some very black clouds as they crossed the rustic bridge over Chapman&rsquo;s Brook, and it was blind groping from there to the open meadows.
+The moon went under some very black clouds as they crossed the rustic bridge over Chapman's Brook, and it was blind groping from there to the open meadows.

   When they looked back toward the valley and the distant Gardner place at the